artusyeh/Pinball-Game/README.md

 there’s still room for improvement.
 UI contrast, particularly with the score display, needs adjustment, and additional sound effects could amplify immersion even further.
 Overall really happy with the results.

+Controls: A and D for flippers.
+Spacebar to launch.